+IECC provides email accounts to students as a tool for sharing important and official information regarding registration, financial aid, deadlines, student life, and more.
 IECC expects that every student will receive email at his or her IECC email address and will read email on a frequent and consistent basis.
 A student's failure to receive and read IECC communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.

-CAMPUS SAFETY AND SECURITY POLICY (500.17)
+CAMPUS SAFETY AND SECURITY